 Follow new articles

-A good way to stay up-to-date in your subject area is to subscribe to tables of contents from relevant journals.
+A good way to stay up to date in your subject area is to subscribe to tables of contents from relevant journals.
 Another way is to create a search alert in a database.
-Then you can follow the research in your subject area, regardless of which journal it is published in.
+This lets you follow research in your subject area, regardless of which journal it is published in.

-- new citations for an author or publication
+- New citations for an author or a publication

-- a subject area by following a database search.
+- A subject area by saving a database search

-You can receive email notifications or follow journals and searches using an RSS feed.
+You can receive notifications by email or follow journals and searches with an RSS feed.

 Follow journals in BrowZine

 BrowZine allows you to follow journals in your subject area.
-You can browse journals by subject, add favorite journals and read and save articles.
+You can browse journals by subject, add favorites, open articles and save them.
 BrowZine is available on the web and as an app.
-Read more about BrowZine here Opens in new window.

 Subscribe to tables of contents

-On the journal's website you can most often subscribe to tables of contents for new issues of the journal, so-called TOCs.
+On a journal’s website, you can often subscribe to the table of contents for new issues.

-In PubMed, you can follow a journal either by email or RSS.
-You can then see new articles that are published in the journal.
-Do like this:
+In PubMed, you can follow a journal by email or RSS.
+This allows you to receive updates when new articles are published in the journal.
+Do as follows:

 - Go to PubMed.

-- Log in to PubMed with one of the login options.
+- Log in with one of the login options.

 - Search for the journal you want to follow in the search box.

-- On the journal's page you will find the box PubMed Search Builder.
-Click the Add to search builder button and then Search PubMed.
+- On the journal’s page, use the PubMed Search Builder.
+Choose Add to search builder and then Search PubMed.

-- Now a search is made in PubMed and you get a list with all the articles in the journal.
+- A search will run in PubMed and you will get a list of all articles in the journal.

-Follow a subject area through a database search
+Follow a subject area with a database search

-A good way to follow your subject area is to search on the topic in a database and then set an alert for the search.
-You will then receive a notification when a new article within your topic has been published.
+A good way to keep track of your subject area is to run a search in a database and then set an alert for the search.
+You will receive a notification when a new article on your topic is published.

 - Log in or create an account in the database.

-- Select Create Alert, Save Search or something similar (it can be called different things in different databases).
+- Select Create Alert, Save Search, or a similar option.

-- Select that you want e-mail, how often and in what format.
+- Choose email delivery, how often you want updates, and in what format.

 Updated: